dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-parameter-and-runtime-settings-advanced.md

 `[in] filePath` The path of the output file which stores current settings.
 `[in] settingsName` A unique name for declaring current runtime settings.
-`[in,out] error` Input a pointer to an error object.
-If an error occurs, this pointer is set to an actual error object containing the error information.
-You may specify nil for this parameter if you do not want the error information.
+`[in,out] error`: A pointer to an error object.

+An error occurs when:

+- The file path is not found.
+- The library failed to output the settings.

 **Code Snippet**